zjpan/UECM3033_assign1/README.md

 For the installation of Python, you are encouraged to download and install Anaconda, a completely free Python distribution from Continuum Analytic.

 1. Go to [http://continuum.io/downloads](http://continuum.io/downloads)
-2. Choose "I want Python 3.4".
+2. Choose "Python 3.5" suitable to your operating system.
-3. Choose the right OS platform and install.
+3. Download and install.
 4. Start Spyder, the IDE (Integrated Development Environment) of Anaconda distribution of Python.
 5. At the Python shell, type the following command and take a screen capture of the entire Spyder IDE, and call it "python.png"